|Register for Django Camp here.|

 Our home base for all this activity is a collection of posh dorms on the Smith College campus.
-That's not only where we sleep, but where all the classes and jamming happen, so you're never more than a few short steps away from where the "action" is.
+That's not only where we sleep, but where all the classes and jamming happen, so you're never more than a few short steps away from where the action is.
 Chances are you're smack dab in the middle of it already.
-Meals are offered in one of the dining halls on campus, providing good, easy, affordable fare and a great opportunity for more informal time with fellow campers and staff.
+Meals are offered in one of the dining halls on campus, providing good, easy, affordable fare and a great opportunity for more informal time with fellow campers and the artists on staff.
 There is jamming before, in between, in the midst of, and afterwards.

 About The Django Camp Instructional Program

-Our instructional program is built around (but not limited to) a core repertoire of tunes that provide a foundation for jamming and learning across instruments and levels of experience.
+Every year we recommend a two tiered "core repertoire" of tunes that provide a foundation for jamming and learning across instruments and levels of experience.
 Whether our focus is improvisation, idiomatic licks, technique or accompaniment, our instructors may use these tunes to demonstrate and explore the topic at hand.
 Some of those songs are standards that we come back to year after year, while others change, offering you the opportunity to explore and develop new repertoire.
-Much of the older, standard repertoire (as well as less common material introduced in past years) is already up on this website on the Get Ready Musically pages.
-That's also where, over the 12 weeks before Camp, we'll be incrementally posting some of this year's new material for folks who want to get a head start.
-Django Camp registrants will be alerted to updates along the way.
+You can access this year's (and much of our past) core repertoire on the Get Ready Musically pages of this website.